poxrud/aws-bootcamp-cruddur-2023/journal/week1.md

 I created the docker files for:
 - Flask backend
 - React Frontend

-The dockerfile's and docker-composed can be found in my repo.
+The dockerfiles and docker-compose can be found in my repo.

 Here is evidence of the docker images running: